leniad/dsp-emulator/README.md

         -GFX: Added invert option when convert GFX +Sound
         -MSM5205
-            +Rewrited all sound playing functions
+            +Rewrite all sound playing functions
             +Make all variables, adpcm ROMS, and timing internal, removed all variables from drivers +Make standard adpcm play functions by default, removed all repeated functions from drivers +CPU